EmelineFavreau/EmelineFavreau.github.io/cv.md

 - 2017: Royal Society of Biology
 - 2017: European Society of Evolutionary Biology
 - 2018: Society of Systematics Biologists
+- 2019: Society of Molecular Biology and Evolution

 ### Reviewer for
 - PeerJ